Tour de Ski

 The competition gets the cross country professionals to measure their energies in the two techniques – classic and free – and on different courses (long distance, pursuit and sprint) to bring out the completeness and ability of quick body recover of cross country skiers.

 Next January, the World Cup Tour de Ski is reaching Val di Fiemme for the tenth consecutive time, with the mass start on Saturday (ladies 10 km, men 15km) and pursuit on Sunday, with the last 9 km between the Cross Country Stadium and Alpe Cermis.
-The world stars fight for the prestigious title and arrive on our side of the Alps after other five stages raced in the German Oberstdorf, in the Swiss Val Müstair and in South Tyrol Dobbiaco.
-The Tour starts on 31st December and, throughout a week, it reaches the Dolomites of Trentino to crown the heirs of the Norge Therese Joahug and Martin Sundby, winners in 2016.
+The world stars fight for the prestigious title and arrive on our side of the Alps after other five stages raced in the Swiss Lenzerheide and in the German Oberstdorf.
+The Tour starts on 30th December and, throughout a week, it reaches the Dolomites of Trentino to crown the heirs of the Norge Heidi Weng and the Russian Sergey Ustiogov, winners in 2017.

 Detailed schedule: www.fiemmeworldcup.com